 To successfully register your trademark, you need to fulfill four basic legal requirements:

 1. The trademark application needs to be filed under the actual owner’s name.
-In legal terms, the owner of the trademark is defined as the individual, corporation, association, or partnership who controls the quality of goods produced or services rendered under the registered trademark.
+In legal terms, the trademark owner is defined as the individual, corporation, association, or partnership that controls the quality of goods produced or services rendered under the registered trademark.

 2. The applicant for the trademark should specify what kind of entity they are.
-You need to specify whether you are a business, corporation, individual, or a partnership.
-In addition to this, the applicant’s national citizenship is also required to be provided in the trademark application.
+You need to specify whether you are a business, corporation, individual, or partnership.
+In addition to this, the applicant’s national citizenship must also be provided in the trademark application.
 You do not necessarily have to be a citizen of the United States but need to provide your citizenship on the application.

 3. An important requirement to fulfill is that the application should be based on actual use or real intent-of-use of the trademark in commerce.

-4. You are required to submit a drawing along with a specimen of the trademark when submitting an application that is based on actual use.
+4. You must submit a drawing along with a specimen of the trademark when submitting an application based on actual use.
 A specimen is defined as any real-world example of how the trademark is being used in connection with the goods and services.
-Some things that you can submit as a specimen for a trademark application are tags, labels, and containers for your products.
+You can submit some things as a specimen for a trademark application are tags, labels, and containers for your products.
 If you are a service-based business, you can use advertising in magazines and brochures as specimens.
 You cannot send a specimen that uses the trademark for ornamental use.
-For instance, a t-shirt with a trademark logo or phrase would not be considered to be a specimen unless it has a hang-tag attached to it, indicating actual use for commercial purposes.
+For instance, a t-shirt with a trademark logo or phrase would not be considered a specimen unless it has a hang-tag attached to it, indicating actual use for commercial purposes.
 In addition to this, the specimens that you sent should be flat and no larger than 81/2’’ x 11’’ in dimensions.
 CDs, DVDs, and other digital equipment are also not acceptable.

 Are you planning to establish your brand across the United States?
-Fill in the form provided alongside and let us help you find an expert trademark attorney who can help you in your endeavors.
+Then, fill in the form provided alongside and let us help you find an expert trademark attorney who can help you in your endeavors.